bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

 ### Settings for "Default"

-As defaults might have changed you may need to update them as follows or similar:
+As defaults might have changed you may need to update them similar as follows but with our own account name:

 ![Defaults](4-evolution-defaults.png)